Impact of inhomogeneous reionization on post-reionization 21 cm intensity mapping measurement of cosmological parameters: Conventions and formalism

 The minimum cosmological transverse wavenumber $k_{\perp,\rm min}$ being sampled is

 where $D_{\rm phys}$ is the distance between two antennas, we use the value of dish diameter in our calculation, $\lambda_{\rm obs}=\lambda_{21}(1+z)$ is the observed 21 cm signal wavelength.

 For cosmological 21 cm experiment, the foreground contamination signal from synchrotron and free-free emission could be several order of magnitude larger than that from IGM \HI.
 Nonetheless, these astrophysical foregrounds are spectrally smooth and only enter into small $k_{\parallel}$ Fourier modes.
-Precisely, the contamination mostly affect wavenumbers in a ``wedge'' \citep{2016MNRAS.456.3142S} in Fourier space.
-In this work, we follow the optimistic forecasting choice by PUMA white paper \citep{2018arXiv181009572C} that this technical problem will be overcome by instrumental designs and methodological advances such that full wedge calibration could be rendered when the 21 cm data is to be collected.
+Precisely, the contamination mostly affect wavenumbers in a ``wedge'' \citep{2010ApJ...724..526D, 2012ApJ...752..137M, 2012ApJ...745..176V, 2016MNRAS.456.3142S} in Fourier space, where